fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/preparation/hello_world.md

 Option 2.

 Copy C++ standard library dlls to the directory where your executable is (dlls should be inside compiler installation, eg `C:\MinGW\bin\libstdc++-6.dll`)

+#### (Windows) Strange x86 / x86_64 error when launching the executable

+You have a 32-bit computer but build the project for 64-bit.
+Your processor architecture can not run this instruction set.

+- GCC / Clang - Add `-m32` to compiler and linker flags
+- MSVC - open project properties and the linker settings

 #### My problem is not listed here